J. J. Jameson: Background

 While in prison, Porter earned an undergraduate degree from Boston University, started a prison newspaper, published poetry, and founded a prison radio station.
 One of his life sentences was commuted by Governor Michael Dukakis in 1975.
 In December 1985, while being held at a prerelease center, he escaped by signing himself out for a walk, and never returned to the facility until he was caught on March 22, 2005.
 Since his escape, he had been Massachusetts' most wanted fugitive, ahead of mobster boss James "Whitey" Bulger.

 Jameson was connected with Porter when fingerprints taken during a 1993 arrest were matched against Porter's fingerprints in an FBI database after a police officer saw his picture as Poet of the Month on ChicagoPoetry.com.

 On October 14, 2005, Porter was sentenced to three years in prison for his escape.
 He had a parole hearing Tuesday, October 6, 2009.

 The 2008 film Killer Poet, produced by Northern Light Productions, documented the Norman Porter story.

 Porter was denied parole by the Massachusetts Parole Board on January 12, 2010.
 Despite the support of prison officials and members of a Chicago church congregation, the parole board rejected Porter's request because he showed "limited remorse" and "continues to minimize his criminal activity."

 Porter was again denied parole on November 19, 2019.
-He will next be up for parole in 2022.
-A Massachusetts prisoner, Norman Porter, has been granted parole after serving 42 years in prison on July 5th 2022.
+He was released on medical parole on July 5, 2022.

+Porter died on December 27, 2023, at the age of 83.